florianGierlichs/discord-bot/readme.md

 ## Email Events

-The main purpose of the bot is to send an email to a list of recipients, about creation, updates or canceling of a lean-coffee event.
+The main purpose of the bot is to send an email to a list of recipients about creation, updates or canceling of a lean-coffee event.

 The bot will only react to events which happen in a channel called `lean-coffee`.